cueaz/vite-plugin-minifiable-keywords/README.md

 ## Usage Example

-The plugin works by scanning your code for usages of the `virtual:keywords` module and generating the corresponding `Symbol` exports and types on the fly.
+Now that you understand the concept, the code below will make more sense.
 You, the developer, choose where to use these `Symbols` instead of plain strings.

 ### Using Symbols for Type-Safe Literals